-In this article, we'll walk you through five tried-and-tested ways to get more signups for your membership website.
-Let's jump right in!
+In this article, we'll walk you through those two and three other tried-and-tested ways to get more members for your membership website.

 1. Set Up an Affiliate Program